jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 You think having an anti-r&eacute;sum&eacute; will put me at a disadvantage? ...

 This anti-r&eacute;sum&eacute; (together with my r&eacute;sum&eacute;) will help me find the best job that fits my current skillset, and it will help you in determining if I am fit for your team or not.
-That would be _win-win_ for me and you! :grinning:
+That would be _win-win_ for me and you! :smile: